SuperStormer/c2logic/README.md

 # c2logic

 Compiles C code to Mindustry logic.
+Still in beta, so compiled output may not be fully optimized.

 # Usage